 Once a Macromedia product, and then bought by Adobe, Flash was once the answer animators dreamed of.
 Despite the variety of impressive effects available, over the last couple of years there has been a big move away from using flash on websites because ipads and iphones cannot view flash.
 Even before Apple stopped flash support for these products, savvy web designers were only using it sparingly because web crawlers (the bots that search engines send to your site) can’t read flash.
 If web crawlers can’t determine what your site is about or navigate through different pages in your site, your search rank will take a spectacular dive, which obviously isn’t ideal.

 A .gif is a picture file that can be animated.
 The animation is created by designing a series of frames and then playing through those frames.
-In the late 90’s and early 2000’s, animated gif files were very popular on websites, but back then zero discretion was shown by web designers and resulted in many websites looking like Christmas trees in the middle of the Rio Carnival with elements flashing, pulsing and wobbling all over every page.
+In the late 90’s and early 2000’s, animated gif files were very popular on websites, but back then zero discretion was shown by web designers.
+This resulted in many websites looking like Christmas trees in the middle of the Rio Carnival with elements flashing, pulsing and wobbling all over every page.
 For this reason, gif animation has a bad reputation, but if used with restraint, can be the perfect tool and because gif files can be used as background images, a call to action can have an animated background and still have legible anchor text for web crawlers.

 Just remember, that much like doing star jumps in church…just because we can, doesn’t mean we should.
 We’ve all seen those epilepsy-inducing green card and vigorously jiggling ‘this is not a joke’ internet banner adverts.
 You’ve seen them because there wasn’t a way to block them from your peripheral vision.
 This is how NOT to use animation.
 When I find myself unlucky enough to land on a site that allows that kind of banner advertising, I move part of my browser off-screen to block the ad so I can carry on reading.
 I saw it, but I didn’t click on it because the ‘in-your-face’ manner they used to bring it to my attention not only annoyed me, but makes feel like the advertiser is desperate and probably up to no good.